|Previous Letter||Later Letter|

 (view Asanvari Village photos)

-Today as I'm writing this, Jerry is starting to take paint off the port forepeak hull so that we can strengthen it with marine plywood, fibreglass cloth and epoxy.
+Today as I'm writing this, Jerry is starting to take paint off the port forepeak hull so that we can strengthen it with marine plywood, fiberglass cloth and epoxy.

 We plan to visit one more island, Ambae, before we go to Luganville on Espirto Santo to get permission to go to the Banks and Torres Islands.
 Perhaps we'll be able to watch a World Cup Soccer game while in Luganville?
 Chief Nelson told us that you can watch TV on Santo.